BlakeRain/blakerain.com/content/weeknotes/2026-W08/index.md

 It can be surprisingly easy for a GC to end up in a state where the heap is in an inconsistent , even if that inconsistency is not entirely obvious.

-And I think, in general, bitflags can be really a good way of shooting yourself in the foot.
+And I think, in general, bit flags can be really a good way of shooting yourself in the foot.

-This reminds me of a similar bug with bitflags and code generation that lead to a lot of debugging and agony, although luckily not an RCE (that I was aware of).
+This reminds me of a similar bug with bit flags and code generation that lead to a lot of debugging and agony, although luckily not an RCE (that I was aware of).
 A visual effects product I worked on, called Halide, had quite a flexible processing pipeline, in which a number of effects could be arranged as required.
 Some of these effects required a lot of processing, such as motion-based